Whooping Cough 101 | Is Azithromycin an Effective Treatment

 • Children and adults between 1 and 20 years are 8 times more likely than adults to catch whooping cough.

-Infants less than 1 year old get seriously sick.
-About half of the babies less than 1 year old need to be hospitalized if they get whooping cough, out of which-
+• Infants less than 1 year old can get seriously sick and whooping cough should be treated with severity in babies.
+Some babies may need to be hospitalized if they get whooping cough.

 The bottom line